 Take a Break

 Yes, you are allowed to take a break.
 Whether that’s taking a nap (again, please don’t forget to sleep), going to the humane society to cuddle with animals, or attending Stress Fest events with friends, make time to take a break.
+Take time to do the things you love and relax for a few hours; smoking marijuana like this girl scout cookies strain will definitely give you a well-needed distraction for a couple of hours.
+If this isn’t for you, there’s an endless number of options to relax you as an alternative, such as taking a bath, reading a book or taking time to meditate.
 Unless you have incredible self-control, maybe don’t start that new series on Netflix.
 Sometimes, stress can be overwhelming and makes it difficult to focus on anything but how stressed you are.
 That’s why taking a break to put yourself in a better mood is perfectly acceptable, even if it means putting that work aside for a few hours.
 If it allows you to concentrate and get quality work done, then it’s worth it.
 It is also a good idea to try and think of how you’re going to reward yourself once you have finished this years studies.
 Some of my friends have used joining the Cultural Care Au Pair programme as a motivator.
 Knowing how much this meant to them they were even more determined to work as hard as they can so they could enjoy it as much as possible.

 Life isn’t just a series of deadlines to meet and grades to maintain, although as college students, it certainly seems that way right now.
 You will get through this, one way or another – just don’t forget to take care of yourself along the way.